l4r4ib/l4r4ib/README.md

 ### <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Developer.gif" width="45" /> About Me:
 - 🏦 I'm a Recent Graduate From IGNOU in Bachelor in Computer Application
       <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
-- 🌱 Im currenly Learning React
+- 🌱 Im currently Learning React
 - 📖 I am currently reading **Torihada Files** by Tara A. Devlin
 - 📫 Reach me on my discord or linkedIn
 - 👯 We can connect to play some games of Apex Legends